dolittle007/dolittle007.github.io/_posts/2016-09-21-RNA-seq-strand-issues.md

 `htseq-count --format=bam --order=pos --stranded=reverse --type=gene --idattr=gene_id --mode=union Aligned.toTranscriptome.out.bam Homo_sapiens.GRCh38.82.gtf`

+### Trinity Assembly

+To run Trinity with dUTP reads, you need to use RF for --SS_lib_type flag, which means the /1 reads are from the reverse strand and the /2 reads are from the forward strand.
+Note that, RF flag in Trinity is not the same as --rf in Bowtie

 ### Infer strand infomation

 Actually we can use infer_experiment.py from [**RSeQC**](http://rseqc.sourceforge.net/ "RSeQC") to infer how RNA-seq sequencing were configured, particulary how reads were stranded for strand-specific RNA-seq data, through comparing the “strandness of reads” with the “standness of transcripts”.